remillet/Tools/datasources/utilities/README.md

 * configureMultiCoreSolr.sh -- installs and configures the "standard" multicore configuration
 * scp4solr.sh -- attempts to scp (copy via ssh) the available nightly solr extracts
 * curl4solr.sh -- attempts to cURL the available nightly solr public extracts from the Production server
-* loadAllDatasourcees.sh -- loads all the solr datasources, assuming you've downloaded the nightly .gz file(s).
 * startSolr.sh -- starts Solr4 from the command line and puts it in the background.
 Useful only for development.
+* allcurls.sh -- clears out and refreshes all UCB solr cores (provide you have the input files!)
 * checkstatus.sh -- *on UCB managed servers only* this script checks the ETL logs and counts records in all the solr cores
 * countSolr4.sh -- if your Solr4 server is running, this script will count the records in the UCB cores